 If you currently use front screen protective covers, to ensure optimum fingerprint scanning, please refrain from using this cover until your device has been updated with a new software patch.

-As yet we do not have details on when the software update and fix for this issue will land, as soon as we get some more details we will let you guys know.
+As yet, we do not have details on when the software update and fix for this issue will land.
+Samsung has assured users that they are working diligently to resolve the problem.
+As soon as we get more details, we will let you guys know.

 Source Samsung